6 ECMAScript Data Types and Values

 Gay, David M. Correctly Rounded Binary-Decimal and Decimal-Binary Conversions.
 Numerical Analysis, Manuscript 90-10.
 AT&T Bell Laboratories (Murray Hill, New Jersey).
 30 November 1990.
 Available as

-http://ampl.com/REFS/abstracts.html#rounding.
+https://ampl.com/_archive/first-website/REFS/rounding.pdf.
 Associated code available as

 http://netlib.sandia.gov/fp/dtoa.c and as